intershop/devenv-4-iom/doc/04_development_process.md

 ## <a name="apply_sql_scripts"/>Apply SQL Scripts

-The IOM docker image (defined by `IOM_IMAGE`) contains all the necessary tools to apply SQL scripts to the IOM database. _Devenv-4-iom_ enables you to use these tools as easily as possible.
-Therefore it provides a Kubernetes job (apply-sql-job) that applies SQL file(s) to the IOM database.
+The IOM _Docker_ image (defined by `IOM_IMAGE`) contains all the necessary tools to apply SQL scripts to the IOM database. _Devenv-4-iom_ enables you to use these tools as easily as possible.
+Therefore it provides a _Kubernetes_ job (apply-sql-job) that applies SQL file(s) to the IOM database.
 Creation and deletion of job and access to logs is provided by the command `apply sql-scripts` of the command line interface.

 There are two different modes that can be used: